THE BEST ALTERNATIVE TO STATIC PDFS FOR ABM CONTENT IN 2026

 Where PDFs require more thought in ABM is in what you can learn from them after distribution.
 A PDF sent via email gives you a delivery confirmation, but tracking whether the recipient opened it, how long they spent with it, which sections they reviewed, and whether they passed it to a colleague requires additional setup that isn't enabled by default.

 The personalization constraint follows a similar logic.
 You can customize a PDF before you send it, just add the company name, swap a relevant case study, adjust the intro for the industry.
-But hat customization happens before distribution, requires manual or scripted production for each version, and generates a different file for every account.
+But that customization happens before distribution, requires manual or scripted production for each version, and generates a different file for every account.
 At scale, that becomes a production bottleneck and a version control problem.

 There is a practical path for extending PDF capabilities in ABM without changing the format.
 Adding engagement tracking to PDFs lets you see open events, reading time, and forwarding behavior.
 That intent data syncs to CRM and MAP records, giving sales teams context they wouldn't otherwise have.
 If PDF is the right delivery format for your audience, tracked distribution addresses the visibility gap.